SpringHo/SpringHo/README.md

-## I'm a Project Manager, Leader, and aspiring Cybersecurity Analyst!!
+## I'm a Project Manager, Leader, and aspiring Cybersecurity Associate!!

 ###